Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, click the virtual machine to edit the access directory in.
+3. In the left panel, click the virtual machine to edit its access directory.

-5. In the new window, click the Open Full Menu button in the top right panel.
+5. In the new window, click the Access directories section in the left panel.

-7. In the prompt, update the directory name, owner, users and groups linked to the access directory.
+8. In the prompt, update the directory name, owner, users and groups permissions for the access directory.

 note